Giant Sugar Cookies

 - Coarse sugar, for sprinkling

-Preheat oven to 350°.
+- Preheat the oven to 350°.
 Whisk together the flour, baking soda, and salt; set aside.

-Put sugars in the bowl of an electric mixer fitted with the paddle attachment. and mix on medium speed 30 seconds.
+- Put sugars in the bowl of an electric mixer fitted with the paddle attachment. and mix on medium speed for 30 seconds.
 Add butter; mix until pale and fluffy, about 1 minute.

-Mix in eggs, one at a time.
-Reduce speed, and gradually add the flour mixture, and mix until just combined.
+- Mix in eggs, one at a time, then mix in the vanilla.
+Reduce speed, gradually add the flour mixture, and mix until just combined.

-Roll the dough balls in the coarse sugar, then flatten cookies slightly with the palm of your hand.
+- Roll the dough balls in the coarse sugar, then flatten the cookies slightly with the palm of your hand.
 Sprinkle tops with more sugar.

 Store cookies up to 3 days in an airtight container at room temperature.
 After that, store in the freezer.